FyroxEngine/rg3d.rs/src/_posts/2026-02-09-fyrox-game-engine-1.0.0-rc.2.md

 - Correctly kill child processes when starting a new export run
 - Updated MSRV
 - Ability to disable optimizations when exporting the project
+- Show full project path in the project manager to reduce confusion
+- Use home dir as default location for new projects
+- Adjusted styles for "delete project" message box in the project manager

 ## Removed